Read, Debate: Engage.

 The creation of cement is the most carbon-intensive portion of the concrete process.
 This comes down to two main activities: the calcination of limestone and the heating of cement kilns.

 To create Portland cement, limestone undergoes a calcination process, which releases large amounts of CO2 from the chemical reaction.
-This is the concrete industry’s most-pollutive activity, releasing up to 50 percent of the cement industry’s carbon emissions.
+This is the concrete industry’s dirtiest activity, releasing up to 50 per cent of the cement industry’s carbon emissions.

-Additionally, to create cement from raw materials into clinker (an intermediate product), large amounts of energy are required to heat, mix and cool the ingredients in giant kilns.
+Additionally, to transform raw materials into clinker, cement's intermediate product, large amounts of energy are required to heat, mix and cool the ingredients in giant kilns.

 It is estimated that, in traditional kilns, one tonne of cement produces one tonne of carbon dioxide, although modernised factories have found ways to reduce these emissions.